StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/getting-started/introduction.md

 ### **LCS - Local coordinate systems**

-Each structural entity, meaning each member, has got its own local co-ordinate system.
-This co-ordinate system is a three-dimensional right-handed Cartesian co-ordinate system.
+Each structural entity, meaning each member, has got its own local coordinate system.
+This coordinate system is a three-dimensional right-handed Cartesian coordinate system.

 Each member has several possibilities of enums, defining the Local Coordinate System \(LCS\).
 For further understanding of enums defining the LCS of the [StrucutralCurveMember](../structural-analysis-elements/structuralcurvemember.md) and [StructuralSurfaceMember](../structural-analysis-elements/structuralsurfacemember.md) see the following: